 The aim of Digital Inclusion map is to collect and map all the digital inclusion projects across New Zealand.
+We believe it is the first map to attempt this in New Zealand.

-To use the Internet, you still need skills, access, motivation – and to feel that you can trust the online environment.
+To use the Internet, you need digital skills, access, motivation – and to feel that you can trust the online environment.
 We need a range of ways to help Kiwis to feel comfortable in the digital world – and that means more courses and access points to get on the Internet.

-Why do we need a digital inclusion map
+Why do we need a digital inclusion map?

 Aims of the map